Lab philosophy

 What can you expect as a valued member of my lab?
 In addition to bench research, participating in weekly lab meetings, one-on-one meetings and department seminars, I will encourage you to attend national and international meetings and workshops, write papers and fellowships, participate in meetings with collaborators, train more junior students, lead journal clubs or lectures, and complete formal managerial training via the Human Resources manager program.
 We will also include additional research, professional and career development opportunities to match your own career goals and interests.

 What do I expect from you as a valued member of my lab?
-I expect you take ownership of your project and your career and are in the driver seat as much as possible.
+I expect you take ownership of your project and your career and you become the main driver of your project.
 I hope you become a positive, enthusiastic and active contributor to our research and the lab culture, striving to be respectful and inclusive.
 Having an honest relationship where both of us can be transparent, compassionate and direct, and show up as our authentic selves is paramount to navigate the challenges and opportunities we will experience while you are in my lab.
 I hope your time in the lab is used wisely to build skills and long lasting relationships, and that you have fun becoming a scientist in your own unique way!

 Diversity, Equity and Inclusion